risk-first/website/docs/estimating/Risk-First-Analysis.md

 ![Fixing The Build, v2](/img/generated/estimating/planner/ci-impact-2.svg)

 The above diagram models that.
-Fixing the CI Pipeline is now implicated in reducing [Staff Risk](/tags/Staff-Risk), [Coordination Risk](/tags/Coordination-Risk) and [Funding Risk](/tags/Funding-Risk) for the whole business and therefore seems like it might have a better [Expected Return](/tags/Expected-Return).
+Fixing the CI Pipeline is now implicated in reducing [Agency Risk](/tags/Agency-Risk), [Coordination Risk](/tags/Coordination-Risk) and [Funding Risk](/tags/Funding-Risk) for the whole business and therefore seems like it might have a better [Expected Return](/tags/Expected-Return).

 ## Judgement